Major in Psychology

 Senior Capstone Experience

-Six courses in psychology, at least three of which must be at the 300-level or above.
+Six courses in psychology, of which three must be at the 300-level or above.

-Note: PSYC 380 Psychology Practicum will not count toward the minor.
+PSYC 415 Psychology Practicum does not count toward the minor.